psilons/pypigeonhole-proj-tmplt/README.md

   project setup, unit tests, clean up & build.
 The Python script here should be moved to the lower level with modification.
 It's the clue code used by dep_setup.py.
+- IDE folder has IntelliJ setup, it needs the Python plugin.
+You may switch to Pycharm with your own setup.
+With this setup, the unit testing is very convenient.
 - src/test names are borrow from Java Maven.
 Just labels.
 If you change them, then you have to go through all the code here to make additional changes.
   In order to run test at the project root folder, we add a src reference in